opariffazman/restful-json-api-docker/README.md

  ┗ 📜requirements.txt
 ```

-Run this command to start deploying the API container
+Run this command to start deploying the API containers with all its dependencies.
 ```powershell
 docker compose up --build api
 ```

-Once the shell is reporting that the api is running like below
+Once the shell is reporting that the api is running like below:
 ```powershell
 api  |  * Running on http://127.0.0.1:5000
 api  |  * Running on http://172.24.0.3:5000 (Press CTRL+C to quit)
 ```

-Or you could verify on the `Docker Desktop` application > `Containers` as below
+Or you could verify on the `Docker Desktop` application > `Containers` as below:

 ![docker-desktop](docs/docker-desktop.png)